Sumner and Sumner Beach

 Directions to Sumner

-Driving by car from Christchurch Airport, the general recommendation is to take the southern Route 76 across the city ; slightly more Km/s than a route through the city, but it will be quicker, especially at peak traffic times, i.e. early mornings or not so late afternoons.
+Driving by car from Christchurch Airport, the general recommendation is to take the southern Route 76 across the city to the south ; slightly more Km/s than a route through the city, but travellers will find it is quicker, especially at peak traffic times, i.e. early mornings or not so late afternoons.

-The City’s Metro bus stops right outside the hotel in Sumner, and is frequent, regular.
+The City’s Metro bus stops opposite(right outside) the hotel in Sumner, and is both frequent & regular.
 The route includes a direct connection to the Airport via the Central City Bus Station.
 It’s cheap to ride but it can be a slow trip.
 On the other hand, you can relax on the bus and take in the views of the City, its suburbs, and finally the estuary and Sumner Beach.

 Uber or Ola are growing in popularity, but Super Shuttles run a great service across the city and out to Sumner Beach for a very reasonable fare.
 Contact the hotel front desk for good advice on these options.